-Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions of specified conducted electromagnetic fields applied while totalizing, at maximum flowrate, at least Σ{min} (or a time sufficient to complete the test).
-Preconditioning: None required.
+Object of the test: To verify compliance with the provisions in R 50-1, 5.1.1 under conditions of specified conducted electromagnetic fields applied while totalizing, at maximum flowrate, at least $\Sigma{\min}$ (or a time sufficient to complete the test).

 Condition of the EUT: The EUT is connected to the mains power supply and switched on for at least the warm-up time specified by the manufacturer.
 During the test the electrical power supplied to the EUT shall not be switched off.

 Adjust the EUT as close to zero indication as practicable, prior to the test.
-Zero-setting functions shall not be in operation and shall not be adjusted at any time during the test except to reset if a significant fault has occurred.
-Radio-frequency electromagnetic current, simulating the influence of electromagnetic fields shall be coupled or injected into the mains power ports and I/O ports of the EUT using coupling/decoupling devices as defined in the referred standard.
-Test procedure in brief: In accordance with the note in 7.3.5, the frequencies are noted at which susceptibility is evident and then tests are conducted at the problem frequencies, if any, while totalizing, at maximum flowrate, at least Σ{min} (or a time sufficient to complete the test).
-Record the following with and without electromagnetic fields: Test information: a) date and time;b) temperature;
+Zero-setting functions shall not be in operation and shall not be adjusted at any time during the test except to reset if a significant fault defined in the referred standard.

+Radio-frequency electromagnetic current, simulating the influence of electromagnetic fields shall be coupled or injected into the mains power ports and I/O ports of the EUT using coupling/decoupling devices as susceptibility is evident and then tests are conducted at the problem frequencies, if any, while totalizing, at maximum flowrate, at least $\Sigma{\min}$ (or a time sufficient to complete the test).
+Record the following with and without electromagnetic fields:

+Test procedure in brief: In accordance with the note in 7.3.5, the frequencies are noted at which

+Test information: a) date and time;

-c) relative humidity;
+- c) relative humidity;

-d) supply voltage;
+- d) supply voltage;

-e) test load;
+- e) test load;

-f) indications (as applicable);
+- f) indications (as applicable);

-g) errors;
+- g) errors;

-h) functional performance;
+- h) functional performance;

-i) barometric pressure.
+- i) barometric pressure.

-Number of test cycles: At least one test cycle is conducted.

-Maximum allowable variations: The difference between the indication due to the disturbance and the indication without the disturbance (intrinsic error) either shall not either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and react to a significant fault.
+The difference between the indication due to the disturbance and the indication without the disturbance (intrinsic error) either shall not either shall not exceed the fault specified in R 50-1, 2.4.5.4, or the EUT shall detect and react to a significant fault.